CT Scans Vs. MRIs: Differences, Benefits, And Risks - Healthline

 CT scan vs. MRI

-MRIs, however, are thought to be superior in regards to the detail of the image.
-The most notable difference is that CT scans use X-rays while MRIs do not.
+MRIs, however, are considered superior in terms of image detail.
+The most notable difference is that CT scans use X-rays, while MRIs do not.

 Other differences between MRI and CT scans include their risks and benefits: